-- Texas Scottish Rite Hospital for Children, Dallas, TX (Steven Sparagana, MD)
+- Texas Scottish Rite Hospital for Children, Dallas, TX (Steven P Sparagana, MD)

-- New York University Medical Center, New York, NY (Orrin Devinsky, MD to 2015, Josiane LaJoie, MD)
+- New York University Langone Medical Center, New York, NY (Josiane LaJoie, MD)

-- Massachusetts General Hospital, Boston, MA (Elizabeth Thiele, MD, PhD)
+- Massachusetts General Hospital, Boston, MA (Elizabeth A. Thiele, MD, PhD)

-- Children’s National Medical Center, Fairfax, VA (William McClintock, MD)
+- Children’s National Medical Center, Washington, DC (William McClintock, MD)

-- Oakland Children’s Hospital, Oakland, CA (Candida Brown, MD to 2010, Rachel Kuperman, MD)
+- UCSF Benioff Children’s Hospital, Oakland, CA (Ali Mostajelean, MD)

-- University of Texas, Houston (Hope Northrup, MD)
+- University of Texas Health Science Center, Houston, TX (Hope Northrup, MD)

-- The Cleveland Clinic Foundation, Cleveland, OH (Ajay Gupta, MD)
+- Cleveland Clinic, Cleveland, OH (Ajay Gupta, MD)

-- Miami Children’s Hospital, Miami, FL (Ian O’Neil Miller, MD & Michael Duchowny, MD)
+- Nicklaus Children’s Hospital, Miami, FL (Ann Hyslop, MD)

 - Loma Linda University Medical Center, Loma Linda, CA (Stephen Ashwal, MD)

 - University of Pennsylvania, Philadelphia, PA (Katherine Nathanson, MD)

 - Boston Children’s Hospital, Boston, MA (Mustafa Sahin, MD, PhD)

 - Cincinnati Children’s Hospital Medical Center, Cincinnati, OH (Darcy A. Krueger, MD, PhD)

 - Washington University, St. Louis, MO (Michael Wong, MD, PhD)